Youplala/DateABot/data/nlu.md

 - I'm available in two weeks, is it fine for you?
 - 8pm then?

+## intent:ask_where_eat
+- Where would you like to eat?
+- What restaurant do you like?

 ## regex:Do you know
 - Do you know